 The more you look, the more poisonous plants to dogs you find!
 Did you know that daffodil bulbs can cause your dog to vomit?
-If Rex decides to have a chomp, they could make him feel nauseous, or even increase his heart rate.
-The beautiful Bergenia in the corner could cause his tongue to swell and block his air way.
+If Rex decides to have a chomp, that beautiful daff could make him feel nauseous, or even increase his heart rate.
+The lovely Bergenia in the corner could cause his tongue to swell and block his air way.
 Fortunately, nature has its own way of repelling your dog from these nasties.
 So thankfully, incidents of dogs poisoned by plants are fairly low.

 That said, it does pay to be vigilant in the autumn months when bulbs are planted.
 The more curious dogs do have a habit of digging them up.
 Attention should also be paid in spring when the bulbs flower.